jsnshrmn/vagrant_infrastructure/projects/web/README.md

-OULibraries.vagrant_infrastructure web
+Vagrant Infrastructure Web Project
 =========

-This project provides a multi-machine Vagrant environment that closely mimics the OU Libraries AWS web environment.
+This project provides a multi-machine Vagrant environment that closely mimics the OU Libraries AWS-based web environment.

 It will build the following VMs:

 * `ansible.vagrant.localdomain`
 * `nginx.vagrant.localdomain`